Gealber/devto-cli/README.md

 With the content of the article you want to published.

 # TODO
-From now on, I need to refactor and improve user experience.
+From now on, I need to refactor.

-1. In the case of a single article we could provide some kind of `read mode`.
-Something similar to the command less on Linux.
-Not preaty sure if spend time on this one
-2. REFACTOR, REFACTOR AND REFACTOR.
+1. REFACTOR, REFACTOR AND REFACTOR.